whydnct/fdf_docs/libs/minilibx/events.md

 ### mlx_hook

-Hooking into events is one of the most powerful tools that MiniLibX provides.
-It allows you to register to any of the aforementioned events with the call of a simple hook registration function.
+- It allows you to register the call `mlx_hook` to any of the events with the call.

-To achieve this, we call the function `mlx_hook`.

 ```c
 void mlx_hook(mlx_win_list_t *win_ptr, int x_event, int x_mask, int (*f)(), void *param)